 Facelift Recovery Week Two

-Most patients feel up to returning to light activity around week two, and some can return to work if their job is not too physically demanding.
-You are likely to still have some bruising, but this can be covered with makeup.
-Swelling should be much better, and you will begin to look and feel more like yourself.
+Most patients feel ready to return to light activity around week two.
+You can even return to work if your job is not physically demanding.
+You will likely still have some bruising, but you can easily cover it with makeup.
+Your swelling will be noticeably better, and you will start looking and feeling much more like yourself.

 Facelift Recovery Weeks Three and Four

-You may still have some residual swelling and tightness, but overall, you should feel much improved.
-You should also begin to see some of the aesthetic improvements from the procedure, although final results are still a ways away.
+You might still feel some residual tightness and see minor swelling, but you should feel great overall.
+You will also start seeing the actual aesthetic improvements from the procedure, even though the final results are still settling.

 Facelift Recovery After One Month